JohannesBorgqvist/Turing_patterns_bud_scars/IF_CONDA_INSTALLATION_FAILS.md

 conda create -n gmsh\_latest\_version -c conda-forge python=3.9 gmsh=4.8 python-gmsh

 This environment is also activate and deactivated exactly in the same manner as the environment "fenicsproject".
 The environment "gmsh\_latest\_version" is activated when the meshes are created and "fenicsproject" is activated when we want to simulate the PDE system.

+Alternatively, if you want to install all packages without anaconda, they are all listed in the document "VERSIONS\_OF\_PACKAGES.md".